mertatmaca34/ISKI.SAIS.MarbinYS/README.md

 }
 ```

 Adjust `IntervalSeconds` to change how often data is retrieved.
-The
-`/api/plcdata/read` endpoint can be called to fetch the latest data
-manually.
+Results are
+stored in an in-memory cache and exposed through the `/api/plcdata`
+endpoint, allowing multiple clients to read the same snapshot without
+hitting the PLC repeatedly.

 ## Running the WinForms app